telosnetwork/rng-oracle-bridge/README.md

 Navigate to the `native` directory and run the following command:

+`npm install`

+### BUILD

+Run the following command:

 ### TEST

+Run the following command to start testing:

+`npm test`

+You can find the `tests` in the tests directory

 ### DEPLOY

 ## 3. MAKE A REQUEST !